CowKeyMan/SBWT-Search/documentation/Documents/WorkflowDocumentation/GettingsStarted.rst

 * `BuildCommon.cmake`

-  * `common_options`: An interface library containing options which will be used by everyone, such as the any additional compiler flags or the debug/release mode.
-  * `common_libraries`: Interface library which combines modules/implementation files that are used by both the cpu and gpu versions of the appliction.
-These are usually cpu implementations with no CUDA equivalent
+  * `common_libraries`: Interface library which combines modules/implementation files of the application
-  * `libraries_cpu`: Similar to `common_libraries` but combines only cpu files.
-  * `libraries_cuda`: Similar to `common_libraries` but combines only CUDA files.

 * `BuildMain.cmake`:

-  * `main_cpu`: A target which builds the cpu version of the main executable
-  * `main_cuda`: A target which builds the cuda version of the main executable
+  * `main`: A target which builds the main executable

 * `BuildTests.cmake`:

-  * `test_cpu`: A target which builds the cpu version of the test executable
-  * `test_cuda`: A target which builds the cuda version of the test executable
+  * `test_main`: A target which builds the test executable

 This means that when adding a new module, we will follow the following steps:

 #.
 Create the module and write some code for it
 #.
 Go to `BuildCommon.cmake` and create a library for it.
-In this file you will find a *TODO* with the message *Add more libraries here*
 #.
-Link the library with either `common_libraries`, `libraries_cpu` or `libraries_cuda`, depending on the library itself.
+Link the library with `common_libraries`.
 #.
-If you also have a test file, add the test source file to the `test_common_sources` found in `BuildTests.cmake`.
-You will find a *TODO* in this file with the message *add more source files here*.
+If you also have a test file, add the test source file to the `test_main` executable found in `BuildTests.cmake`.

 There may be some special cases apart from the ones mentioned above, in which case you will need to do some research how to get started, however this should cover the most general use case.